fbpx

 SOUND DESIGN

 Recognizing the important growth in the field of sound design and the goal of introducing graduate study to students with backgrounds outside traditional theater, URTA offers a Candidate Award to all candidates in Sound Design.
+The sound design award is built into the URTA candidate registration form, please follow the instructions within the URTA candidate registration on Acceptd for instructions on how to redeem the sound design award.
+Note: in 2026, sound design will recruit at the Live-Virtual Design/Tech event only.

 ARTS LEADERSHIP